-Cranberry Salad is the perfect addition for your big holiday dinner this year.
+Cranberry Salad is the perfect addition to your big holiday meal this year.

-This old-fashioned holiday salad is one of our many Amish and Mennonite recipes.
+This old-fashioned salad is perfect for the holiday season and is one of our many Amish and Mennonite recipes.

 Our Cranberry Salad recipe comes to you from the Mennonite Community Cookbook.